sheffield-bioinformatics-core/data-formatting/slides.md

 # But tools like R have been around for years; why is this still an issue?

 - R is only part of the solution
-- Say you use an R script to generate a list of interesting genes and come to publish
-    + which set of samples was used....the one with that dodgy sample removed
-    + didn't you change the version of the software and re-run it?
 - Need complete control over the files and data associated with your project
-- R cannot magically read any type of file
+- R cannot read any file as if by magic
-    + it expects things in a certain way

 ---